Tributes paid to Co Down bowler (21) who died within days of cancer diagnosis

 Yesterday they confirmed their beloved friend had passed away.

-Club secretary Thomas Cannaban said the small knit community is in shock and struggling to cope with the sudden loss — including Daniel’s father Brian who is also a member.
+Club secretary Thomas Cannavan said the close-knit community is in shock and struggling to cope with the sudden loss — including Daniel’s father Brian who is also a member.

 “Everyone is just completely devastated,” he said.